 - The recording of the June 15, 2020, Planning Commission and Borough Council meeting can be found here: https://us02web.zoom.us/rec/share/uepVKrrzz2JLXaeUsGLhCq4oRKfeX6a80XUe86BZy0dn1hqYJySBM2xHzHO-MPv4?startTime=1592254822000.
 The password to access the recording is 8Z*%0*k4.

 - Letter from the Fox Chapel Police Department & The P.C.P.A. in Response to George Floyd's Death

 - The rubbish bins and recycling center behind the Fox Chapel Borough Building are open for Borough residents.
-Hours of operation are Saturday & Sunday 10 am - 4 pm.
-We have new safety measures in place: * No admittance without wearing a face mask * Bags and boxes must be open for viewing * Maintain 6 feet social distancing
+The hours of operation are Saturday & Sunday 10 am - 4 pm.
+We have new safety measures in place: * No admittance without wearing a face mask * Bags and boxes must be open for viewing * Maintain 6 feet social distancing.